 Android OS

 These are nine different Android launchers from various manufacturers.
-As you can see, there is a lot of variability in how they look.
+As you can see, there is a lot of variability in their appearance.

-But the common thread is that each has large icons for Movies or Kodi or Music or Games that will pull up apps that fall into that category.
+But the common thread is that each has large icons for Movies, Kodi, Music, or Games that will pull up apps that fall into that category.

-Android TV boxes don’t come with a user manual, so setting one up can be pretty confusing.
+Android TV boxes don’t have a user manual, so setting one up can be pretty confusing.
 This guide should help you quickly go through the process of programming your TV box so you can get up and running fast.